notchia/daochem-prototype/README.md

 - [ETHDenver #BUIDL guide](https://www.ethdenver.com/buidl)
 - [ETHDenver judging info](https://www.ethdenver.com/judging)
 - Existing DAO/DAO tooling aggregators:
+  - [Coopatroopah blog post](https://coopahtroopa.mirror.xyz/_EDyn4cs9tDoOxNGZLfKL7JjLo5rGkkEfRa_a-6VEWw): Listing of big DAOs (by assets).
+Note that we should also find big DAOS by membership where we can, since these may not necessarily have large treasuris!
+(E.g., service DAOs, impact DAOs, social DAOs)
   - [DeepDAO](https://deepdao.io/): Ranking of DAOs by size, some governance metrics
   - [DAOHQ](https://www.daohq.co/): Listing of off-chain locations of DAO communities
   - [Boardroom](https://www.boardroom.info/): Snapshot and other governance metrics